miaoyanlearningcode/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 |  	8.16244424e-13      | Keep right	|
 |	5.38518665e-13      |Priority road  |

-For the sixth image ...
+For the sixth image,  the model is relatively sure that this is a General Caution (probability of 0.999), and the image does contain a stop sign.
+The top five soft max probabilities were

 | Probability         	| 	Prediction        					|
 |:---------------------:|:---------------------------------------------:|